-As discussed previous, this zone is the rather more intensively developed high density area forming the core of the city where from the city grew over decades.
 In order to arrive at a rationale for future spatial structure and Land use pattern, it is necessary to study the existing Land use to identifying the existing spatial structure.
 The existing developed area is substantially low in comparison to the planning area.

-The land use planning for Zone-1 is based on the optimum land required for development to support economic and population growth.
+The land use planning for Zone-5 is based on the optimum land required for development to support economic and population growth.
 Sustainable land use principles are adopted and the objectives of the Master Plan are translated onto the land use plan that will chart the future growth for this zone.
-Overall, the main land use of this zone will be residential with 54.70 % of the total land and commercial of 13.07% and Public & Semipublic use is another major land use with 15.56% of the total land in this zone.
+Overall, the main land use of this zone will be forest and Hill area with 48.08% of the total land and residential use is 25.13% of the total land in this zone.

-Residential: As mentioned in the above table it is clear that about 54.70% of total area is under Residential area by which we can determine that most of the area in zone 1 is under residential area and which is concluded as a grown urban center.
+Residential: As mentioned in the above table about 25.13% of total area is under Residential area by which we can determine that residential development is not fully developed.

-Residential Land use occupies 504.63 Hectare of area, which covers slum areas, apartments, residential colonies, Layout Areas and Plotted residential areas.
+Developed Residential Land use covers apartments, residential colonies, Layout Areas and Plotted residential areas.
+Major portion of the open spaces category are vacant plots and will be developed as residential purpose only.